L0veHeather/strix/README.md

       --source ./src \
       --docker ./docker-compose.yml \
       --deploy \
-      --instruction "Focus on SSRF that can reach internal services"
+      --instruction "Focus on SSRF.
+Use the GrayboxMonitor to check if the request hit the internal Redis."
 ```